Tuba Music

 A DAY IN THE CITY 7 Vignettes (1986)

-for solo tuba (or bass trombone) by Howard J. Buss.
+for solo tuba (or bass trombone).
 These

 colorful musical scenes from the city are excellent study and recital pieces.